-The Company excludes financial liabilities when its contractual obligations have been fulfilled, canceled or expired.
+The merged company excludes financial liabilities when its contractual obligations have been fulfilled, cancelled or expired.
 When the terms of financial liabilities are revised and the cash flows of the revised liabilities are significantly different, the original financial liabilities are excluded and new financial liabilities are recognized at fair value based on the revised terms.